Patients, Citizens and the Politics of Evidence

 Examining the role of patients and citizens in providing evidence for health care research

-This module aims to help you appreciate the complexities of 'patient', 'citizen' or 'user' involvement.
-Health care providers and researchers are increasingly expected to include the perspective of patients and citizens.
+Health care researchers, policy makers, service providers and innovators are increasingly expected to include the perspective of patients and citizens in their work.
 But what role is the patient or ‘ordinary citizen’ expected to play in the process of generating and applying evidence?
 What is the nature of the expertise they bring?
 Who (if anyone) do such individuals represent, and whose voices might go unheard?
-Increasingly, policy is expected to be evidence-based, and health care providers are expected to demonstrate use of (often very specific kinds of) evidence to support their decision-making.
-But what counts as evidence – and who decides?
+What counts as evidence – and who decides?

 The last date for receipt of complete applications is 5pm Friday 14th February 2025.
 Regrettably, late applications cannot be accepted.